The Black Pirate: Plot

-When a woman is discovered on board, the Pirate Lieutenant claims her.
+When a beautiful woman is discovered on board, the Pirate Lieutenant claims her.
 Being in love at first sight for her, the Black Pirate finds a way to temporarily save her from this fate by presenting her as a "princess" and urging the crew to use her as a hostage to ensure their ransom will be paid, as long as she remains "spotless and unharmed".

-The pirates cheer the Black Pirate, and want to name him captain.
+The pirates cheer the Black Pirate and want to name him captain.
 The Pirate Lieutenant jeers but consents to wait to see if the ransom is paid by noon the next day.
 However, he secretly has a confederate destroy the ransom ship later that night to ensure it will not return.
-Then, when the Black Pirate is caught trying to release the woman, the Pirate Lieutenant exposes him as a traitor and the pirates force him to walk the plank.
+Then, when the Black Pirate is caught trying to release the woman, the Pirate Lieutenant exposes him as a traitor, and the pirates force him to walk the plank.

 At noon the next day, with the ransom ship having failed to show, the Pirate Lieutenant goes to the woman to claim his prize.
-But just then, the Black Pirate, who with the help of the sympathetic one-armed pirate MacTavish, had survived being sent overboard, returns leading troops to stop the pirates.
+But just then, the Black Pirate, who with the help of the sympathetic one-armed pirate MacTavish had survived being sent overboard, returns, leading troops to stop the pirates.
 After a long fight, the pirates are routed.
-In the end, the Black Pirate is revealed to be a Duke, and the "Princess" he loves a noble Lady.
+In the end, the Black Pirate is revealed to be a Duke, and the "Princess" he loves is a noble Lady.
 Even MacTavish is moved to tears of joy by the happy ending.